Last Updated on May 17, 2022

 Save this guide on Pinterest for reference!

-Italy in summer is the ultimate experience of la dolce vita.
-Go soak up that Mediterranean sun now that Italy is open to the world!
+Italy in summer is the ultimate experience of la dolce vita, so go soak up that Mediterranean sun!